louisgrasset/touitomamout/README.md

 ### Twitter configuration
 The tweets retrieval by itself can be done without Twitter credentials.
 But keep in mind that twitter currently blocks guests to access users' replies.
-Touitomamout is trying to restore the previous session so you'll not get spammed by the Twitter security team for each connection.
+Touitomamout is trying to restore the previous session, so you'll not get spammed by the Twitter security team for each connection.

 > **Note**
 >
 > The configuration allows you to sync a first account and authenticate with a secondary account for two reasons:
 > 1. Currently, there is no simple way to authenticate with an account having 2FA enabled, so you may not want to lower your main account security.
-> 2. Because this project is running with a non-official API, you may not want put your account at risk.
+> 2. Because this project is running with a non-official API, you may not want to put your account at risk.

 ### Environment